Frequently Asked Questions

 Does your PCR device still need to be reviewed by government agencies?

 Yes – we will work closely with all appropriate government regulatory agencies to ensure that our technology meets the relevant regulatory requirements in any jurisdiction where our devices are made available for sale.
-In the United States, like many governments around the world, the United States government has publicly been very clear that they are committed to doing everything they can to help COVID-19 related tests get to market without delay.
-Their actions in this regard have been unprecedented and very helpful.

 What is the anticipated cost of the Nuclein test per unit?